 Piazza di Spagna and the Barcaccia Fountain

-At the base of the Spanish Steps lies Piazza di Spagna, a bustling hub of activity.
-Here you'll find the Barcaccia Fountain, designed in 1627 by Pietro Bernini, father of the illustrious Gian Lorenzo Bernini.
+At the base of the Spanish Steps lies Piazza di Spagna, a busy hub of activity.
+Here you can see the Barcaccia Fountain, designed in 1627 by Pietro Bernini, father of the illustrious Gian Lorenzo Bernini.
 Due to the low water pressure of the time, the fountain was crafted with a half-sunken boat design, which gives it a distinctive charm.
 The fountain also provides fresh drinking water, a refreshing stop for many visitors.
 Surrounding the piazza are notable sites including the Spanish Embassy and the Keats-Shelley Memorial House, which charges an entry fee of €6.
 Babington's Tea Rooms, a staple since 1893, has a classic English tea enjoy priced between €15 and €20.
 Another significant monument is the Column of the Immaculate Conception, erected in 1857.
 Every December 8, the Pope places a wreath here, marking an important event in the Catholic calendar.

 Via Condotti: Rome's Luxury Shopping Street

 Via Condotti, starting at the base of the Spanish Steps, stretches westward as Rome's premier luxury shopping street.
-This famous street is home to flagship stores of high-end brands like Bulgari, which has been a staple since 1905, along with Gucci, Prada, Valentino, and Cartier.
+This famous street has flagship stores of high-end brands like Bulgari, which has been a staple since 1905, along with Gucci, Prada, Valentino, and Cartier.
 While window shopping is a cost-free delight, the architecture alone is worth the visit.
 One of the street's historic highlights is Caffè Greco, located at Via Condotti 86.
 Established in 1760, it is one of Rome's oldest cafés and has hosted cultural icons such as Goethe, Byron, and Liszt.
 An espresso at the bar costs about €3, while enjoying your coffee seated can range from €7 to €10.
-The area between the Spanish Steps and Via del Corso is often referred to as Rome's fashion triangle, a haven for fashion enthusiasts and casual shoppers alike.
+The area between the Spanish Steps and Via del Corso is often referred to as Rome's fashion triangle, a great place for fashion enthusiasts and casual shoppers alike.

-Spanish Steps
+Spanish Steps & nearby in Rome

+Walking distances from Spanish Steps.
 Location of Spanish Steps

 Trinità dei Monti Church at the Top

 Atop the Spanish Steps sits the twin-towered Trinità dei Monti Church, a French church built in 1502.
 Entry is free, which is a pleasant surprise considering the historical and artistic value it holds.
 A key highlight is Daniele da Volterra's anamorphic fresco—an intriguing piece of art that appears distorted until viewed from a specific angle.
-The church not only serves spiritual purposes but also has a spectacular vantage point with views stretching across Rome and down the iconic steps.
+The church not only serves spiritual purposes but also has a spectacular vantage point with views stretching across Rome and down the well-known steps.
 The obelisk standing in front of the church is a Roman copy of an Egyptian original, adding another layer of historical interest to the site.
 While there, check the signs for the Mass schedule, and if you're lucky, you might catch a classical music concert, which the church frequently hosts.

 Keats-Shelley House